SFraissTU/BA_PointCloud/README.md

 Please note that because of the restructuring, the project is not fully compatible with previous versions.
 If you want to update your project, you need to do a bit of refactoring, as the namespaces and paths to the files have changed.

 ### Future
-I maintain this project in my free time, so I ask for understanding that I do not have time to build many new features, and I apologize if some Github-Issues remain unanswered.
-If you want to contribute something to this project, please feel free to do so.
-Contact me or just commit a pull request!
-Features that may or may not come in the future, by me or someone else:
-* Support for Potree Format 2.0
+There are many possible features that could be implemented in this project, such as:
 * Adaptive Point Sizes
 * Better WebGL-Support
 * On-Demand-Hierarchy-Loading
 * Loading Point Clouds from the Resources-folder
 * laz-support
 * More flexible Point Cloud Transformations.
 Transforming single clouds instead of the whole set.

+However, I do not have the resources to implement any of this, and sooner or later I will probably disable this repository.
+So please feel free to fork it and create your own versions and extensions.
+If I have the time, I may merge pull requests, but I cannot guarantee that.

 ## Example Scenes
 * DynamicDemo.unity: Demonstrates DynamicPointCloudSet and Preview on the Lion-Point-Cloud